A few broadcast gubbins available for sale – if they are listed here, they are still available!

 The 2 channels on the far left (S342/EQ+S343) are spare and have no rear connector panel.
 Modules can be moved around so virtually any layout can be created with the aid of a screwdriver.
 Remote-start of machines plus return tallies (ie: play lamp), full remote “Mic” control (on/off, cough/PFL-TalkBack) and an off-air record function (leaving playout faders routed to “Air”) all add to the useful functions offered.

-The timer module is not wired in; this module replaced the hole left by the old OS Selector that was removed before I got the desk.
-You could place your own custom switch panel here and run the wires out the back.
-The 12-way Selector has a stereo output that usually routes to the EXT1 or EXT2 monitor input allowing you to listen to a variety of feeds/sources in the studio – but you could feed it to a stereo channel as a multi-input remote-source selector.
+The 12-way Selector has a stereo output that usually routes to the EXT1 or EXT2 monitor input allowing you to listen to a variety of feeds/sources in the studio – but, if 2 EXT inputs (plus “Desk”) are enough, you could feed it into a stereo channel as a 12-input outside/remote-source selector.
 Very flexible!

 Connectors to the stereo channels are on 25-way Sub-D, XLR on the Mics and other Sub-D (9, 15, 25) connectors for Output, Switching, Talkback etc. Some 25-way/Phono-socket “breakout” looms plus a selection of spare op-amp chips will be included.